Crowdsourced: A new video advice column — but you're giving the advice

 How do you break up with a friend?
 Someone you used to hang out with, but no longer want in your circle.
 What have you done that works?
 Or what did you try that totally went wrong?

-Send your advice as a video message to @NBCNews on Instagram or share your thoughts as a written message in the form below.
+Send your advice as a video message to crowdsourced@nbcuni.com or share your thoughts as a written message in the form below.